Project RAINBOW: Cost of stealth

 The disadvantage of Wallpaper was that it was a thermal insulator and trapped heat in the fuselage.
 Initially it was applied to the upper and lower surfaces, but after the heating problem was recognized, it was applied only to the lower half of the fuselage.

-Nevertheless, the overheating was to prove fatal.
-On 2 April 1957 pilot Robert Sieker was conducting a test flight with Wallpaper applied to the U-2 prototype, Article 341.
+Nevertheless, the overheating proved fatal.
+On 2 April 1957 pilot Robert Sieker conducted a test flight with Wallpaper applied to the U-2 prototype, Article 341.
 The heat buildup caused the engine to stall.
-Without power to maintain cockpit pressurization, the faceplate on Sieker's helmet popped open and he lost consciousness.
+Without the power to maintain cockpit pressurization, the faceplate on Sieker's helmet popped open and he lost consciousness.
 Uncontrolled, the U-2 went into a flat spin.
 Sieker recovered and bailed out, but at too low an altitude and he was killed.

 The effect of the Wires and Trapeze installations was increased drag.
 This cost the U-2 5,000 ft in altitude and 20% in range.
 The pilots were not enthusiastic about the reduced performance, nor in flying an aircraft that one of them likened to being "wired like a guitar."